How Outdoor Conditions Affect Brass and Copper Pipes?

 Copper Pipes

-- There is great corrosion resistance in clean water.
+- Excellent corrosion resistance in clean water.

 Brass Pipes